AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 - construct graphs using `vg construct`
 - visualize graphs using `vg view` and `Bandage`
-- convert graphs using `vg convert`
+- convert graphs using `vg view`

 ### Getting started

 Make sure you have `vg` installed.
 It is already available on the course workstations.
-In this exercise, you will use small toy examples from the `test` directory.
+In this exercise, you will use small toy examples from the `test` directory of `vg`.
 So make sure you have checked out `vg` repository:

     cd ~